daveblackuk/VSR/README.md

 <a href="https://www.youtube.com/watch?v=Xp72yo8IUcY"  target="_blank">
 Click to play promo video </a>

+![header]
 IMPORTANT Notice 21st March 2023

-MSFS SU12 appears to render the fonts in VR incoorectly; there is a fix for VSR available as a beta version at
+MSFS SU12 appears to render the fonts in VR incorrectly; there is a fix for VSR available as a beta version at

 https://drive.google.com/file/d/1PIWEhSgd-y149AO0bhordvGMonZ5Y5R5/view?usp=share_link